Ruqhaiya/Barn-Owl-ITD-ILD-analysis/README.md

 ### 1. Home

 * Provides an introduction to the app.
-* Option to view the full dataset of available neuron recordings, this dataset is basically metadata of filepaths to those recordings.
-Meaning, this is what we use to locate a file for a particular neuron and the files are stored in a directory called 'merged data'.
+* Option to view the full dataset of available neuron recordings (metadata with paths to ITD/ILD/etc. files).
+* These data files are stored in a directory named `merged_data`.

 * **Page Demo**:
 ![Data Visualization Page Demo](assets/home.gif)